memobank/growth-guide/README.md

 ### Opening a pull request on github.com

-Now that you've edited your github.com fork, GitHub will notice that there's a difference between your fork and the main version of the guide (Memo Bank's version).
+Now that you've edited your github.com fork, GitHub will notice that there's a difference between your remote fork and the main version of the guide (Memo Bank's version).

 As a consequence, GitHub will ask if you want to open a pull request in order to integrate your edits into the main version of the guide—Memo Bank's version.
 Think of pull request as a collaborative review step before the introduction of any change into the main version of the guide.